Georgian Savanna

 • Skills

-walk, trot, canter
+walk, trot, canter, gallop

 Our Georgian team consists of highlanders, some of them nearly literally raised in the saddle.
-Their love for horses and andventures combined with experience in trail riding and famous Georgian hospitality makes them the best people for the adventure ahead.
+Their love for horses and adventures combined with experience in trail riding and famous Georgian hospitality makes them the best people for the adventure ahead.
 During the Vashlovani trail riders are assisted by a 4×4 car and additional team to transport all luggage and camp equipment, set up camps, provide meals and drinks, water for cooking and washing and assist.

 What is included in this tour?Items that are included in the cost of tour price.